Operational Excellence > Performance Management

 Performance management includes more than simply giving an annual review for each employee.
 It is about working together with that employee to identify strengths and weaknesses in their performance and how to help them be a more productive and effective worker.
 Step in the process are below.

 2. Identify organizational targets.
-Performance management systems help staff members around your entity's targets because they help staff know how they are to be involved in reaching that goal.
+Performance management systems help staff members within the Entity because they help their staff by resolving their problems and align their goal with the entity’s goal so that they get emotionally attached with the entity’s goal and achieved it easily.
 Take the time to clarify what your targets are for the next year as a company.

 - Identify processes or procedures that could be simplified or done more effectively.

-- Declare your sales targets for the next year or new products you would like to develop.
+- Declare your sales targets for the next year or new products you would like to achieve.

 - Share your hope for better conversation between departments and staff members.